 Using Tokens to Increase Reputation

-Ultimately, it’s unclear how long the EDZ Tokens and those connected to the other destinations will be worth collecting for players as they drive towards the Destiny 2 power level cap, but at the outset they should be worth seeking out.
-And when that first one drops, you should know exactly what to do with it.
+Ultimately, it is unclear how long the EDZ Tokens and those connected to the other destinations will be worth collecting for players as they drive towards the Destiny 2 power level cap, but at the outset they should be worth seeking out.
+So when that first one drops, you should know exactly what to do with it.

 Destiny 2 releases September 6, 2017 for PS4 and Xbox One, and October 24 for PC.